'I'll wipe them out': Man who threatened Māori convicted under hate speech laws

 He pleaded guilty to both charges.

-Jacobs appeared in court for sentencing on Friday dressed in a black trench coat, wearing two ties and four lapel pins.
+Jacobs appeared at the Tauranga District Court for sentencing on Friday dressed in a black trench coat, wearing two ties and four lapel pins.
 He displayed a small New Zealand flag which hung loosely from his waist, and had donned a gas mask as a face covering.

 Defence lawyer Ben Smith told the court his client had gone down a number of "rabbit holes" in previous years, but is on the way to climbing out of them.